-Enter the input value and gamma into the calculator to determine the gamma corrected output value.
-The input and output values are in the range of 0 to 1.
+Enter any two values (input, gamma, or output) into the calculator to determine the missing value.
+For the calculators on this page, the input and output values are normalized to the range of 0 to 1.

 Gamma Correction Formula